meginwinnipeg/workshops/content/handson/qgis-1/qgis1.md

 - Gain an overview of GIS and popular visualization strategies;
 - Become familiar with popular GIS software and what is supported through the University;
 - Explore the QGIS interface;
-	- Load and symbolize tabular data in an existing project.
+- Load, join and symbolize tabular data in an existing project.

 ## Before the session:
 - Download and install the **long-term release** of QGIS for your operating system.
 [Download Software](https://qgis.org/en/site/forusers/download.html){: .btn .btn-green }
 - Download the data and extract the compressed files into your **Downloads** folder.
-[Download Data](https://www.dropbox.com/){: .btn .btn-green }
+[Download Data](https://github.com/meginwinnipeg/workshops/raw/main/content/handson/qgis-1/data/QGIS1data.zip){: .btn .btn-green }
 {: .prereq}